Types of Fire Extinguisher and When to Use Them

 Water Extinguisher – Red Label

-This fire extinguisher is filled with water; the water is used to cool the base of the fire and to reduce the decomposition of the ignition source.
-Water extinguishers should never be used on electrical equipment or burning fat such as a chip pan fire.
+This fire extinguisher is filled with water; you would use the water to cool the base of the fire and to reduce the decomposition of the ignition source.
+You should never use a water extinguisher on electrical equipment or burning fat such as a chip pan fire.

 When using the water extinguisher you must point the nozzle at the base of the fire and move along the bottom until all of the fire is out.